 In some people, the flu can lead to serious complications.
 Some people develop influenza pneumonia or a secondary bacterial pneumonia.
 People with asthma and other chronic lung diseases may have worsening of respiratory symptoms that require stronger treatment.
 They also have a higher risk of developing pneumonia from influenza.
-Myocarditis and pericarditis, which affect the heart, have also been linked to the flu.
-Other rare complications include Reye's syndrome, myositis and Guillain-Barre syndrome.
+Rare complications include Reye's syndrome, Guillain-Barre Syndrome and myocarditis and pericarditis, which affect the heart.